 Holding hands, you and your bar sit looking into each other’s eyes.
 Later, you and your bar sneak into a movie, giggling.
 Ah, bar management.
 When times are good, it's like young love.

 We want that for you and your bar.
-To get you there, we’re gonna walk you through three crucial parts of running a bar efficiently and profitably.
+To get you there, we’re gonna walk you through three crucial parts of running a bar profitably and efficiently.
 Those are smart ordering, bar cleanliness and organization, and making your bar a great place to work.
 Then we'll look into bar manager salaries and cover some top bar management tips to help you become a successful bar manager.